-I am always on the hunt for new math apps to use for class, and I’m particularly happy when I find free math apps that are simple and effective.
+I am always on the hunt for new math apps to use for class, and I’m particularly happy when I find some that are simple and effective.

-I recently attended a professional development session about math apps, and I’ve collected the most popular to share with you!
-These were recommended for a K-2 classrooms, and they are between $0-$5.
+I recently attended a professional development session about math apps, and I’ve collected the most popular ones for primary classrooms.
+These were recommended for K-2 classrooms, and they are between $0-$5.

 Name: Math Tappers

 Skill: Addition with fixed sum (ie. friends of 10) Choose the sum on the settings page, then simply tap the two numbers that add up to that total.
 Keep going until all the numbers are gone, and then check progress.